6 Tips for Your Professional Development

 Suggestions and advice.

-From those who have been networking for some time now, we bring you a few suggestions and advice.
+From those who have been networking for some time now, I bring you a few suggestions and advice.

 - Be aware of your online image.
 Once you start meeting people in the community, they will check out your online presence.
 Your posts will be reviewed.
 Your photos will be looked at.
 All of your social media platforms will be inspected.
 Make sure you are representing yourself accurately.